straal/straal-android/README.md

 ## Features

-> Straal for Android is a helper library to make it easier to make API requests directly from merchant's mobile Android app.
+> Straal for Android is a helper library to make it easier to make API requests directly from merchant's mobile Android app and perform 3D-Secure authentication in system browser.
 It utilises client-side encryption and sends data over HTTPS to make secure requests creating transactions and adding cards.

 ## Requirements